ligato/site/content/blog/cnf-ligato-fdio.md

 * Comes OOTB (out-of-the-box) with plugins galore to choose from. [__Here__](https://docs.ligato.io/en/latest/plugins/plugin-overview/) you will find an abundance of plugins supporting different functions including those for APIs, datastores, messaging and logging.
 One more point about plugins and that is the developer is not required to use all plugins – merely those specific to the microservice(s) they wish to build.

 * Comes with tutorials, docs and examples to get you going.
 Here is the requisite [__"Hello World"__](https://docs.ligato.io/en/latest/tutorials/01_hello-world/) example.
+Makes it easier for newcomers and veterans alike.

 * Developers can create their own application-specific plugins.
 For example, if a new microservice requires kafka messages to be consumed and written to a database, the developer could use the [__Kafka plugin__](https://docs.ligato.io/en/latest/plugins/infra-plugins/#kafka-plugin) to ingest the messages and an application plug-in to write the messages to a database.

 Ligato is plugin-rich so developers are free to use whatever combination they like.
 What's next?

+## VPP Agent

-The __[VPP agent](https://docs.ligato.io/en/latest/intro/agent/)__.
-Again referencing the figure above, it is comprised of a set of VPP-specific plugins inheriting the infra lifecycle management.
+Again referencing the figure above, it is positioned in the Ligato framework as a set of [VPP-specific plugins](https://docs.ligato.io/en/latest/plugins/vpp-plugins/) inheriting the infra lifecycle management.
 The use of one or more of these plugins (along with any other application plugins) exposes FD.io/VPP functionality (e.g. forwarding, packet service treatment, stats generation, etc.) to other Ligato plugins and/or external control/management applications.

 <br />
 <br />